Master mix for isothermal DNA amplification with EvaGreen and ROX

 Spectroscopic Properties: EvaGreen bound to DNA: λexc 500 nm, λem 530 nm ROX passive reference dye: λexc 576 nm, λem 601 nm

-Saphir Bst GreenMaster highROX is a complete 2x conc. master mix for isothermal amplification of DNA.
-The mix is based on a genetically optimized Bst polymerase that allows rapid and speciﬁc ampliﬁcation of DNA at constant temperature (60 to 65 °C).
+Saphir Bst Turbo GreenMaster highROX is a complete 2x conc. master mix for isothermal amplification of DNA.
+The mix is based on a genetically enhanced Bst polymerase of the next generation.
+The mixe is the ideal choice for ultra-fast and robust amplification of DNA at constant temperature (60 to 65 °C).
 The enzyme shows high strand displacement activity and generates an ampliﬁcation factor of up to 10 9 which is comparable to approx. 30 cycles in a PCR assay.
-LAMP technique allows detection of a target gene within 10 - 30 minutes.
+The polymerase is 2-3x faster compared to Saphir Bst Polymerase (#PCR-389/#PCR-388/#PCR-387) and allows detection of a target gene within 5-10 minutes.

-Saphier Bst Polymerase, dNTPs, reaction buffer, glycerol, EvaGreen DNA intercalator dye, ROX passive reference dye, stabilizers
+Saphier Bst Turbo Polymerase, dNTPs, reaction buffer, glycerol, EvaGreen DNA intercalator dye, ROX passive reference dye, stabilizers

 The mix contains the fluorescent DNA stain EvaGreen® that intercalates into DNA during the amplification process and allows the direct quantification of target DNA by fluorescence detection (analogous to real-time PCR).